-On Friday, 20 June, Suzanne Spears, Founder and Principal of Paxus LLP, will deliver the closing keynote address of the 2025 London Summer Arbitration School.
-The lecture will address Arbitration and Armed Conflict.
+On 20 June, Suzanne Spears delivered the closing keynote address of the 2025 London Summer Arbitration School.
+The lecture addressed Arbitration and Armed Conflict.
+Below is a video recording and a short summary of the lecture.

 We live in an era in which the number of armed conflicts globally has reached the highest level since World War II, disrupting international trade, investment, and commerce, and leading to disputes subject to international arbitration.
 Investor-State dispute settlement (ISDS) increasingly involves wartime expropriation, asset destruction, state contract breaches, and emergency measures, raising issues related to protection and security standards, war clauses, national security, and the doctrine of necessity.
 This also raises questions about whether arbitral tribunals can consider the laws of war in ISDS cases.